Table Of Contents

 • Complex cloud pricing is a challenge for 50% of respondents.

-• Nearly half of respondents said managing multicloud environments is challenging.
+• Nearly half of respondents said managing multi-cloud environments is challenging.

 These challenges make controlling cloud costs even more difficult.